 A little tip on how to mix colors, you can find in this Youtube tutorial (it works the same for Fimo clay):

-- not to bake Fimo clay in a microwave
+- Do not bake Fimo clay in a microwave

 - to wash your hands after using this clay